-Applicant: City of Miami Beach
+Applicant: 0

-In the space below, answer the following questions and provide any additional information regarding the project's impact: 1.
-Describe the scope of your proposed project including a summary of planned service goals including beneficiaries.
-2. Describe the impact of your project on the immediate neighborhood and possible jobs created (temporary and permanent).
+1. Describe the scope of swer the following questions and provide any additional information regarding the of your proposed project including a summary of planned service goals including but for your project on the immediate neighborhood and possible jobs created (temporary eneficiaries.

 SCORE RANGE FOR SECTION 10 Points

 Applicant Experience (1 of 2)

-Applicant: City of Miami Beach
+Applicant: 0

 In the space below, answer the following questions and provide any additional information regarding applicant experience.
-1. Describe experience in providing the service proposed.
+1. Describe applicant experience in providing the service proposed, including specific timelines and locations.
 2. Provide specific examples of successful projects.

 SCORE RANGE FOR SECTION 10 Points

 Applicant Experience (2 of 2)

-Applicant: City of Miami Beach
+Applicant: 0

 In the space below, answer the following questions and provide any additional information regarding applicant experience.
-L. Fiscal capacity to successfully complete project including previous receipt of HUD funds.
-Provide specific examples.
+1. Fiscal capacity to successfully complete the proposed project including previous receipt of HUD funds.
+Provide specific experience.

 SCORE RANGE FOR SECTION 15 Points